xiashtra/cactbot/docs/OopsyraidsyGuide.md

 You can drag a network log file to the the viewer and it will process and show all the mistakes.
 The [troubleshooting guide](FAQ-Troubleshooting.md#how-to-find-a-network-log) has information on where to find a network log.

-NOTE: any trigger with `delaySeconds` will not work, sorry.
-PRs welcome!

 ## Future Oopsy Work

 Unfortunately, Oopsy is always a little bit less loved than Raidboss and so has fallen behind on features.